itsssamix/ThumbnailProject/README.md

-a simples project using Flask framework to get the thumbnail imagems from Youtube videos
+a simples project using Flask framework to get the thumbnail images from Youtube videos